Tinybop/gingersnap/README.md

 # Gingersnap

-What _is_ Gingersnap?
-Not a web framework: that's Snap Core's job.
+Gingersnap's not a web framework: that's `snap-core`'s job.
-More a set of lightweight idioms for building a resource-safe JSON API with Aeson and postgresql-simple.
+More a set of lightweight idioms for building a resource-safe JSON API with `postgresql-simple`.

 As it's just a set of idioms, it's easy to only use 'em where you need 'em.
-An app could have only a single endpoint that uses Gingersnap, with the rest using plain Snap Core.
+An app could have only a single endpoint that uses Gingersnap, with the rest using plain `snap-core`.

 How do we use it?
 This README is also a Literate Haskell file so it's a full example you can run with markdown-unlit.
 Let's get started: